 It is imperative someone call for medical assistance when individual experiences severe intoxication or a serious injury after consuming alcohol or other drugs (AOD).
 Because these emergencies are potentially life-threatening, Cornell seeks to reduce barriers to seeking assistance.
 To this end, the Good Samaritan Protocol has been developed.
 Cornell’s Good Samaritan Protocol:

-b) applies when the allegations under the Campus Code of Conduct or organization’s policies involve:
+a) applies when the allegations under the Campus Code of Conduct involve: